 The Process for Recent Marriages

-The process becomes a bit more complicated in the case of a recent marriage.
-If an EB-5 investor’s spouse has received conditional permanent residency due to a recent marriage and the investor dies, USCIS will launch an investigation to confirm that the marriage was legitimate before granting the surviving spouse permanent residency.
-This is done to prevent people from becoming U.S. permanent green card holders through sham marriages.
+The process may be slightly more complicated in the case of a recent marriage.
+If an EB-5 investor’s spouse becomes a conditional permanent resident due to recently marrying the investor, and then the investor dies, United States Citizenship and Immigration Services will conduct an investigation to verify that the marriage was legitimate before the conditions are removed from the spouse’s permanent residency.
+This is to prevent people from obtaining Green Cards through fraudulent marriages.

 USCIS Has the Discretion to Deny a Petition